traderwillhu/ibkr_order_panel/README.md

 # IB Order Panel

 A professional trading panel application for Interactive Brokers (IB) with a modern GUI interface.
-This modular version has been refactored from a single-file application (1649 lines) into well-organized modules for better maintainability and extensibility.

 ## ⚠️ Disclaimer